MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/what-is-phone-system-in-office-365/getting-phones-for-skype-for-business-online/getting-phones-for-skype-for-business-online.md

 ms.custom:
 - Phone System
-description: 'Informazioni su quali telefoni di Polycom, HP e Mitel utilizzano Skype for Business e sulle licenze necessarie. ' ms.openlocfilehash: d7b8b92d268ab6ba4cf0c5dd49eab15586c95ba3 ms.sourcegitcommit: 940cb253923e3537cb7fb4d7ce875ed9bfbb72db ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 09/07/2018
+description: 'Informazioni su quali telefoni di Polycom, HP e Mitel utilizzano Skype for Business e sulle licenze necessarie. ' ms.openlocfilehash: 8b218161268855a1b89aa54fd0e40c4b308db40d ms.sourcegitcommit: dd37c12a0312270955755ab2826adcfbae813790 ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 10/04/2018
-ms.locfileid: "23890276"
+ms.locfileid: "25371566"
 ---
 # <a name="getting-phones-for-skype-for-business-online"></a>Ottenere telefoni per Skype for Business online

-Skype per Business Online qualifica e supporta i telefoni da scrivania per gli utenti che desiderano implementare un'esperienza di telefoni tradizionali, anziché utilizzare il Skype per applicazioni aziendali.
-In questo argomento vengono illustrati i telefoni e le versioni del firmware supportati per l'utilizzo nel Skype per Business Online e altre informazioni utili quando si imposta la telefoni all'interno dell'organizzazione.
+Skype for Business Online qualifies and supports desktop phones for users who want to have a traditional phone experience, rather than use the Skype for Business app.
+This topic covers the phones and firmware versions that are supported for use in Skype for Business Online and other information that can help you when you are setting up phones in your organization.

 Per ottenere gli aggiornamenti più recenti e la maggior parte delle informazioni aggiornate sui dispositivi supportati, vedere [Skype per il catalogo dei dispositivi Business](http://partnersolutions.skypeforbusiness.com/solutionscatalog).